 How is this year different from all other years?
-Facebook and blogs are bursting with commitments to being slimmer, loving with abandon, eating kale, making cash.
-Photos of women laughing on the beach in the wind or holding a plank abound.
-There are the warnings about why New Year’s resolutions fail and advice on fool-proofing, from buying apps to taking diet pills.
+Everyone is resolved to become slimmer, loving with abandon, eat kale, make cash.
+Photos of women laughing on the beach or holding a plank abound.
+Makers of apps and diet pills warn against failed New Year’s resolutions and peddle their wares.
 No stranger to resolutions this year, I’ve got nearly a dozen of my own.

 German philosopher Friedrich Nietzsche said, “you need chaos in your soul to give birth to a dancing star.”
 However trying the task, unleash your passion and stand tall, proud and unyielding, he believed.
 Be a badass.